raphischer/strep/README.md

 ## Repository Structure
 - `databases` contain different gathered evaluation databases of ML reports, including scripts to assemble some of them.
 - `strep` contains code that processes the databases, calculates index values and compound scores, and visualizes them.
-- `materials` contains some additional data, scripts, and figures used in papers and my doctorate thesis.
+- `materials` contains some figures used in the central paper
-- The top level scripts are used to generate figures, deploy the software on [render](https://dashboard.render.com/), and a main script for running it locally.
+- the top-level `main.py` script is for running the application locally, while `deploy_on_render.py` is used for the website (using [render](https://dashboard.render.com/))

 ## Terms of Use
 Copyright (c) 2025 Raphael Fischer